Most Dangerous Highways in Texas for Teens

 According to The Texas Department of Transportation, the most common days in which accidents increase for teens is in between Memorial Day and Labor Day.
 This particular period has been so synonymous with auto accidents it has been come to be known as the “100 Deadliest Days.”
 Although, one should use care during every day of the year, during this period one should be extra mindful due to the influx of drivers and traffic accidents.

-Once again, parents should take caution when perusing the list and inform their teenagers to use equal caution when allowing their children free reign of the roadways.
-In addition, adult teenagers should also use caution themselves when driving in and around these potentially dangerous highways.
+Once again, parents should take caution when your children drive in major metropolitan areas and inform their teenagers to use equal caution when on major highways or busy roadways.
+In addition, adults should also use caution themselves when driving in and around these potentially dangerous highways.